Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_ratings_reviews.md

 ## Before you start

 * You must have a user account with Catalog Manager rights to be able to view the product.
+* Ratings needs to be enable for the Marketplace.
+Refer to [Marketpalce settings](/docs/manage_marketplace/customize_marketplace/marketplace_ratings_reviews)

 ## Objectives